Prathameshbhujbal/PrathameshBhujbal.github.io/index.md

 ### Achievements
 - Working part-time in a startup on a live project to improve road safety.
 This project is recognised and received funding by Ministry of Road Transport and Highways of India.
 About the project: [Click here](https://www.trafficrewards.in/)
 - Part of Front-end team of IITM BS Paradox'23
-- Completed certification course in Data Science and Programming from **IIT MADRAS**
+- Completed certification level of BS degree in Data Science & it's application from **IIT MADRAS**